mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 ```

 Here, `parse_json('foo')` will fail.
 Since the second argument is provided, the
-value "err" will be returned..
+value "err" will be returned.

 ```sql
 SELECT try(parse_json('foo'))